RedHatOfficial/rhsummitlabs-2018/rhsummitlabs/OpenShift_RHSSO/README.md

      2. login as testlocal/test1234
      3. Watch Developer Tools as you go back to https://oidc-demo.paas.local/oidc-app/authenticated?...
  4. You will see a page showing information about the user that logged in.
  5. Click on the lines that have "code" entries in Developer Tools.
 Note how this isn't a useful piece of information.
-The EAP backend itself then exchanges that code for a token that has more of your personal data.
+The EAP backend itself exchanges that code for a token that has more of your personal data.
 You can't see that in the browsers Developer Tools and that is a good thing for security.
 Your test users information is printed on this page because our front-end code then queries the backend EAP and fishes out the data to display it.

 #### Debugging OIDC (*Optional*)
 If you want to take a more hands-on approach to inspecting token issuance, the following bash command can be used to view the access token.
 Note that this particular command makes use of a direct access grant, which is highly discouraged for browser-based flows in production.
 However, it can be highly useful for debugging and testing purposes in lower environments.